Opioid Overdose Rescue Drug Narcan Will Now Be Available In Vending Machines In Las Vegas

 They will also sell syringes so that drug users will not need to share needles, decreasing the risk of acquiring HIV and other blood-borne diseases.

-“There are numerous kits inside those machines,” said Krista Hales works of the Center for Behavioral Health..
+“There are numerous kits inside those machines,” said Krista Hales works of the Center for Behavioral Health.

 “The main goal of them was to be dispensing clean syringes for people who are engaging in intravenous or intra-muscular drug use.”

 The drug Narcan has spread rapidly in areas of the country hit hard by the opioid epidemic.
-Many police departments now carry the drug to treat people who have suffered overdoses, and in the hardest-hit areas they have even trained employees in some stores where people have been known to use heroin.
+Many police departments now carry the drug to treat people who have suffered overdoses, and in the hardest-hit areas, they have even trained employees in some stores where people have been known to use heroin.
 In parts of Massachusetts, for example, some employees of Dunkin Donuts are trained to use the drug to help people who suffer overdoses in the doughnut chain’s bathroom.

 Narcan does not reverse an overdose, but it can temporarily block the receptors that uptake opioids, stopping the effects long enough for the person to be taken to a hospital to seek treatment.